Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Bring to a boil and put chicken pieces into sauce.
 Cook at a rolling boil for 5 minutes, then drain and put on hot grill until both sides are golden brown.

 Bring to a boil.
 Four times this recipe is just right for 3 chickens.
 Soak chicken in brine for 1 hour.
 Bring to a boil.
-Simmer for 15 minutes.
-Grill chicken for 45 minutes, turning and basting with bring every 5 minutes on medium heat.

 Preheat oven to 400 degrees F. Mix barbecue sauce and mustard in pie plate or shallow dish; set aside.
 Combine coating mix and garlic powder in separate pie plate or shallow dish.